Selected departures in December 2019

 Transfer to the airport for your return flight or to Brussels to connect with the Eurostar service to London St Pancras International.

 Prices are per person, based on two people sharing a twin cabin with a limited number of single cabins available on all decks, at the relevant supplement.
 The price includes full board from dinner on your day of arrival until breakfast on your final day; if you choose to travel with us on any of the full day excursions by coach, a packed lunch will be provided.
-Anyone choosing to stay on the ship may of course have lunch in the restaurant; morning/afternoon tea and coffee; all visits and excursions as mentioned in the itinerary, airport transfers, coach travel as mentioned, travel to and from port of embarkation and the services of a Riviera Travel Tour Manager.
+Anyone choosing to stay on the ship may of course have lunch in the restaurant; morning/afternoon tea and coffee; all visits and excursions as mentioned in the itinerary, airport transfers, coach travel as mentioned, travel to and from port of embarkation and the services of a Riviera Travel cruise director and concierge.

 Please note that on-board Wi-Fi speeds may vary.